 3. Choice

 During our time in Kyoto, we spent one of the days with a local guide.
 I love planning time with a guide because it always helps to better understand where you’re visiting and get a local perspective.
 We trekked around the city and saw many sights, but then it came to lunch, and I was a little worried.
 He knew we were vegan, but would he really understand what that meant?
-As lunch got closer, he mentioned he had a place in mind that he always takes a vegan friend from NYC.
+As lunch got closer, he mentioned he had a restaurant in mind and that he always takes a vegan friend from NYC.
 Would we like to try it?
 Well, sure, I think!

 Thankfully, he did really understand what vegan meant and took us to this fabulous little café that is well known for its exceptional house-made vegan cheese.
 Just like with burgers, I had no intention of going to Japan and getting pizza, but I had to try their cheese!
 The small personal pizza comes with little dollops of their tangy and creamy mozzarella, which was fantastic.
 It was so good, Matt was disappointed that he didn’t get it, too.
 In addition to cheesy pizza, you’ll also find pasta, soba noodle salad, and a selection of specials.
 Also, everything is gluten-free!